 However, bottom-line: if your needs aren’t met, take care of yourself.
 This doesn’t mean pushing, coercing, hounding, stalking, or assaulting.
 This doesn’t mean lashing out in anger, calling them names, gossiping about them, insulting them behind their back.
 Go lick your wounds, and take loving care of yourself.
 You’ve taken a risk!
 How can you celebrate your bravery, rather than mulling over your rejection?

 Oh, and the plus side to asking for what you want?
 There’s also a 50% chance you might get it.
 What awesomeness is this?!

 If you’re sitting there reading this, scared of being single forever, being laughed at, teased, told you’re frigid or slutty or a man-whore, you’re too weird or too kinky, too inexperienced or not experienced enough, too queer or not queer enough….holy shit, all of the horrible things we call each other…I see you.
 And you are so fucking talented.
 Your capacity to love yourself and love others is infinite.

 Your screw-ups, your regrets and rejected attempts at getting what you want, your successes and triumphs, beauty and all the messy, dark bits of you – this is your humanity and it is real and imperfect and all the things that you make wonderful to be with.
-(You are 100% greater than Trump, and you know how great he thinks he is?
-SO GREAT).

 Self love is compassion for all the things you get wrong, and cringe about.
 Self love is cutting yourself some slack, and giving yourself affirming pep talks.
 Self love is seeking what you want, without entitlement but with love, honesty and kindness.
 Go for it.